Winter Spelt Spinach Tagliatelle

 2 Large handfuls of beetroot leaves or fresh spinach

-1 Punnet of physalis fruit (Around 15-20) - To garnish with
+1 Punnet of physalis fruit (Around 15-20) - To garnish

 Drizzle of rapeseed olive oil